acadadev/rosrider_doc/05_PARAMETERS/README.md

 | BASE_WIDTH  | float  | Distance between the wheels   | 0.168   |
 | MAX_RPM     | float  | Distance between the wheels   | 90.0    |

+__Motor & Encoder Specifications__

+1. These parameters describe the electromechanical properties of the drive motors.

+  - `GEAR_RATIO` is the reduction ratio of the gearbox attached to the motor
+  - `ENCODER_PPR` is the raw pulses per revolution of the motor shaft, before the gearbox

+2. Chassis Geometry

+These parameters define the physical dimensions of the robot base, essential for converting wheel velocities into robot velocities (inverse kinematics).

+  - `WHEEL_DIA` The diameter of the wheel, used to calculate how many meters we go with each wheel turn
+  - `BASE_WIDTH` The seperation between wheels, used to calculate turning radius

+3. Control Limits
+  - `MAX_RPM` The maximum rotational speed of the wheel output shaft in Revolutions Per Minute.
+Used for safety scaling and normalization.

 {% endcapture %}

 {% capture tab4 %}